ibm-cloud-docs/discovery/parsing.md

 # Parsing contracts
 {: #contract_parsing}

-The Element Classification enrichment is deprecated and will no longer be available, effective **6 April 2020**.
+The Element Classification enrichment is deprecated and will no longer be available, effective **15 May 2020**.
 {:important}

 Element Classification returns parsed contracts with an analysis of each identified element.